The first step in selecting the right skin solution and routine is by determining your skin type.

 It is most common in adolescents and young adults because of the increase in the rate of sebum production influenced by the hormone androgen that becomes active during puberty.

-Oily skin characteristics may include a sallow complexion, a thick epidermis with coarse areas on the face, and the most common complaints that are open pores prone clogging and therefore breakouts.
+Oily skin characteristics may include a sallow complexion, a thick epidermis with coarse areas on the face, and the most common complaints that are open pores prone to clogging and thus breakouts.

 Daily gentle exfoliation is essential to minimize congestion as well as prevent a build-up of sebum in the pores.
 Exfoliation will also refine the textured and dull-looking complexion due to promoting cellular turnover and renewal.